519 672 2121

 Can I exclude myself from the class action?

 Yes.
-If the class action is certified, you will be given an opportunity to opt out (exclude yourself from the class action).
+You will be given an opportunity to opt out (exclude yourself from the class action).
 If you opt out, you will not be able to participate in any settlement or court award achieved in the class action, but you may be able to pursue your claim on an individual basis.
-Generally speaking, you would only want to opt out of a class action if you intend to bring an individual action.
+Generally speaking, you would only want to opt out of a class action if you intend to bring an individual legal action.
 In most circumstances, it is more cost effective to participate in a class action because the legal costs are spread over a large number of people, making it more economic for any individual class member to obtain relief.

-What should I do to protect my rights?
+What should I do to protect my rights throughout the class action?

 To protect your rights, you should: